Essential open book foliation and fractional Dehn twist coefficient: Estimates of fractional Dehn twist coefficient from open book foliation

 and the {\em lower bound} function

 Then the fractional Dehn twist coefficient has

 \end{corollary}

-Lemma~\ref{lemma:estimate} and Corollary~\ref{theorem:estimatesimple} above require only local information of the open book foliation, namely, the number of hyperbolic points around a {\em single} strongly essential elliptic point.
-In Theorem~\ref{theorem:estimate} below we examine {\em more than one} strongly essential elliptic points at the same time, and get a sharper estimate of $c(\phi, C)$.
+Lemma~\ref{lemma:estimate} and Corollary~\ref{theorem:estimatesimple} require only local information of an open book foliation, namely, the number of hyperbolic points connected to a {\em single} strongly essential elliptic point by a singular leaf.
+In Theorem~\ref{theorem:estimate} below we examine {\em several} strongly essential elliptic points and obtain a sharper estimate of $c(\phi, C)$.